 The Bukharan Markhor is diurnal, active during the day.
 It is a grazer, eating grass.
 It also eats branches.
 Its predators include the snow leopard, black bear, Himalayan lynx, jackal, wolf, and golden eagle.

 It lives in flocks, of usually 9 individuals.
-Adult males are usually solitary.
+The adult male is usually solitary.

 Photographer: Martina Nicolls